cwesson/funge-plus-plus/README.md

 `-fcells=[char|int]` Set the cell size.

+`-fthreads=[native|funge]` Set the threading mode.

 ### Exit Code
 `funge` sets the program exit code to the value popped by the quit instruction `q` if encountered.
 If `funge` fails to load the funge program, the exit code is set to an error.
 In any other case, the exit code is zero.

 ## Caveats
-1. The split instruction `t` uses native threads rather than the tick mechanism described in the Funge-98 specification.
+1. The split instruction `t` can use native threads rather than the tick mechanism described in the Funge-98 specification.
+This mode can be enabled with `-fthreads=native`.
 2. The dimensionality (up to 3D) is determined automatically based on the file contents.
 This can be overriden with the `-std` argument.